-&lt;sup>31 See, 34 C.F.R. § 106.71; see also 85 Fed.
+30 See, 34 C.F.R. § 106.71; see also 85 Fed.
 Reg.
 30026, 30216 (May 19, 2020).

-b) The Hearing Officer or Panel

-- (1) One to three Hearing Officer (s) may preside over the hearings. - (1) No Hearing Officer will also have served as the Title IX Coordinator, Title IX Investigator, or Advisor to any party in the case, nor may any member of the hearing body serve on the appeals body in the case. - (2) No Hearing Officer will have a conflict of interest or bias in favor of or against Complainants or Respondents generally or in favor of or against the parties to the particular case. - (3) The Hearing Officers will be trained on topics including how to serve impartially, issues of relevance, including how to apply the rape shield protections provided for Complainants, and any technology to be used at the hearing. - (4) The parties will have an opportunity to raise any objections regarding a Hearing Officer's actual or perceived conflicts of interest or bias at the commencement of the live hearing.
+The Hearing Officers will be trained on topics including how to serve impartially, issues of relevance, including how to apply the rape shield protections provided for Complainants, and any technology to be used at the hearing.

+The parties will have an opportunity to raise any objections regarding a Hearing Officer's actual or perceived conflicts of interest or bias at the commencement of the live hearing.

-c) Advisor of choice
+Advisor of choice

-- (1) The parties have the right to select an Advisor of their choice, who may be, but does not have to be, an attorney. - (2) The Advisor of choice may accompany the parties to any meeting or hearing they are permitted to attend, but may not speak for the party, except for the purpose of cross-examination. - (3) In addition to selecting an Advisor to conduct cross-examination, the parties may select an Advisor who may accompany the parties to any meeting or hearing they are permitted to attend, but may not speak for the party. - (4) The parties are not permitted to conduct cross-examination themselves.
+The parties have the right to select an Advisor of their choice, who may be, but does not have to be, an attorney.

+The Advisor of choice may accompany the parties to any meeting or hearing they are permitted to attend, but may not speak for the party, except for the purpose of cross-examination.

+In addition to selecting an Advisor to conduct cross-examination, the parties may select an Advisor who may accompany the parties to any meeting or hearing they are permitted to attend, but may not speak for the party.

+The parties are not permitted to conduct cross-examination themselves.
 Cross-examinations must be conducted by the Advisor.
 If a party does not select an Advisor, the University will select an Advisor to serve in this role for the limited purpose of conducting the cross-examination at no fee or charge to the party.

-- (5) The Advisor is not prohibited from having a conflict of interest or bias in favor of or against Complainants or Respondents generally, or in favor of or against the parties to the particular case. - (6) The Advisor is not prohibited from being a witness in the matter. - (7) If a party does not attend the live hearing, the party's Advisor may appear and conduct cross-examination on their behalf. - (8) If neither a party nor their Advisor appears at the hearing, the University will provide an Advisor to appear on behalf of the non-appearing party. - (9) Advisors shall be subject to the University's Rules of Decorum and may be removed upon violation of those Rules.
+The Advisor is not prohibited from having a conflict of interest or bias in favor of or against Complainants or Respondents generally, or in favor of or against the parties to the particular case.

+The Advisor is not prohibited from being a witness in the matter.

+If a party does not attend the live hearing, the party's Advisor may appear and conduct cross-examination on their behalf.31

+If neither a party nor their Advisor appears at the hearing, the University will provide an Advisor to appear on behalf of the non-appearing party.32

+Advisors shall be subject to the University's Rules of Decorum and may be removed upon violation of those Rules.

-d) Witnesses
+Witnesses